Early Entrance to Kindergarten

 Submit the Request for Early Entrance to Kindergarten Form to the AG Department.

 - Submit the Request for Early Entrance to Kindergarten Form to the AG Department.
-In keeping with the timeline required by the state, this form opens annually on April 16 and closes on the 30th calendar day of the traditional school calendar.
-Note: If your child is districted for an early start school, the 30th calendar day is not the same as the traditional calendar schools.
+In keeping with the timeline required by the state, this form opens annually on April 16th and closes on the 1st school day of the traditional calendar.
+This will allow families enough time to submit all required documentation by the state's deadline of the 30th calendar day of the traditional school calendar.
+Note: If your child is districted for an early start school, the 1st day of school and the 30th calendar days are not the same as the traditional calendar schools.

 - At their own expense, the parent must arrange to have their child assessed in the areas of intelligence and achievement by a licensed psychologist.
 State law requires that this testing occur after April 16th following the child’s fourth birthday.
 Click here to access a list of private professionals who have contacted the AG Department with notification of their ability to perform such assessments (this list is not endorsed by Guilford County Schools nor the AG Department).